Help, I have lost or found a dog!

-If you have found a dog, we recommend that you take a picture and post it on our Lost and Found Facebook group.
+2. Take a picture and post it on our Lost and Found Facebook group.
 Please look for proof of ownership if you are contacted about a dog you have found by a potential owner.
 We also keep a log of lost and found dogs at our Rehoming Centre, so please leave your contact details with us via [email protected]

 Stray Dogs and the Law

 It is a legal requirement to comply with The Control of Dogs Acts and report any stray dog to the dog warden.
 Unfortunately, Dogs Trust has no authority to keep stray dogs under The Control of Dogs Acts 1986 and 1992 the full responsibility for dog control and licensing services is placed on local authorities.
 Under these Acts, local authorities have the power to appoint dog wardens, to provide shelters for stray and other dogs, to impose on-the-spot fines for a number of offences and to bring cases to court.

 If no identification is found for a stray dog, the Local Authority must then keep the dog for five days.
 After that time, the Local Authority then either rehomes the dog through local welfare organisations, rehomes the dogs themselves or sadly destroys the dogs if no suitable home can be found.